den-materials/cutom-mentor-things/README.md

 If you are wondering what tasks need to be accomplished on the team, here is the [Trello for Custom Mentor](https://trello.com/b/EZAIMAMk/custom-mentor).

+## Keeping in Touch

+You will receive an invite to the Custom Mentor organization soon, if you haven't already.
+In the `#general-assembly` channel, you can get help/feedback from other team members.  **Please adhere to the following rules as a courtesy to the team members**

+- Please send only one set of questions per day (one Saturday, one Sunday)
+- Understand that this is the weekend, so it may take a half a day or so to get a response.
+Queue up enough work you can do without feedback for the rest of the day.

 ## Helpful Links

 - [Team Members of Custom Mentor](https://docs.google.com/spreadsheets/d/1CqYYEtaoibtD1uAUvhyzM5_AnKOo4LieFUUEAVv4OwA/edit#gid=0)